alfonsomartinezs/pbp-info/docs/README.md

 ### A Cult on the Rise

 An underground (literally or not) movement has started to cause stirs in the people across the realm/continent/land that the path to personal power lies with the ritual sacrifice of living beings.
 This cult is not yet so commonplace that everyone knows about it, but rumors are starting to circulate.

+### A Growing Flame in the Night Sky

+A star in the night's sky grows brighter by the month.
+Some scholars speculate it is a meteor of cataclysmic proportions, others say it is the final stage of a prophecy set in motion hundreds of years ago.
+While the people as a whole cannot agree with what it means, a number of children across the land have had strange, uniform dreams involving an eye made of ice watching them from the sky.